schizoakustik/glitchtools/README.md

 # Glitchtools

 Glitchtools being a CLI with some tools to glitch your avi files, heavily based on the [AviGlitch gem](https://github.com/ucnv/aviglitch) and [Streamio FFMPEG](https://github.com/streamio/streamio-ffmpeg).
+Also, the excellent albeit tricky-to-google [Escort](https://github.com/skorks/escort) gem is getting some excercise here.

 A Frame Repeater (`framerepeater`), a Random Frame Repeater (`randomrepeater`), a Joiner And Mosher (`join_and_mosh`), a Keyframe Lister (`list_keyframes`) and a Gif Exporter (`gif_export`) are what's available at the moment.

 It should probably be said that the project is mostly for my own pleasure and coding practice.
-It's not really user friendly right now if you're not me.
+It's not really user friendly right now if the user is someone else than me.

 ## Installation